petermcloughlin/pallet_furniture_store/README.md

 - [Tiny Png](https://tinypng.com/) for file size reduction.
 - [Lucidchart](https://www.lucidchart.com/pages) for ERD (entity relationship diagram) creation.
 - [Favicon](https://favicon.io/) for converting an icon into a favicon.
-- [amiresponsive](https://ui.dev/amiresponsive) for screenshot of Everneed on different screen sizes.
+- [amiresponsive](https://ui.dev/amiresponsive) for screenshot of Pallet Furniture Store on different screen sizes.
 - [LeafletJS](https://leafletjs.com/index.html) for the interactive location map in the footer
 - [Mailchimp](https://mailchimp.com/) is used for marketing with their newsletter subscription service.